supermemo-wiki/SuperMemo.Wiki/blogs/creating-a-blog.md

 ```
 ### Creating your first page: Step 1

-Click on the new page button in the top right:
+Click on the <i class="v-icon mdi mdi-text-box-plus-outline grey--text"></i> new page button in the top right:

 ![Creating a blog step 1](/blogs/blogs-creation-1.png)